Beyond Christmas

 • Gathering without performance or productivity — simply hygge

-• Sharing food and gifts with gratitude for warmth and survival (not only to the human world)
+• Sharing food and gifts with gratitude for warmth and survival, within the human and the non-human world.

-• Speaking of what has been lost, not only what is celebrated
+• Speaking of what has been lost, alongside what is celebrated

 • Allowing rest, darkness, and the journey inward without guilt